microsoft/TypeScript-Handbook/pages/Namespaces.md

 # Introduction
 This post outlines the various ways to organize your code using namespaces (previously "internal modules") in TypeScript.

-As we just alluded to changes in terminology, for the purposes of this document "internal modules" are now referred to as "namespaces".
+As we alluded in our note about terminology, "internal modules" are now referred to as "namespaces".

 Additionally, anywhere the `module` keyword was used when declaring an internal module, the `namespace` keyword can and should be used instead.